AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2020-06-06-binary-numbers.md

 ---
-title: "Number Systems: The ABCs of 0s and 1s"
+title: "Binary Numbers: The ABCs of 0s and 1s"
-description: Number systems underlie many of the things that we do in our daily lives.
-But what exactly are they?
-And what's the deal with binary?
+description: The binary number system underlies pretty much everything in computation.
+So what's the deal with all those 0s and 1s, and how is binary used?
-keywords: [number systems, binary number system]
+keywords: [binary numbers, binary number system, number systems]
 tags: [computer-science, math, binary]
 needs_latex: true
 comments_id: 44
 ---

 What is $$10$$?
-Ten?
-Eight?
-Sixteen?
-If this is your first time exploring number systems in depth, then this question may seem pretty silly.
-Of course it's ten!
+If this is your first time learning about the binary number system, then this question may seem pretty silly.
+Of course it's ten, right?

 Let's try something different.
 Have you ever heard this joke?

 > There are $$10$$ types of people in the world: those who understand binary and those who don't.

-Unless you're familiar with the binary number system, this probably doesn't make much sense.
+Unless you're familiar with binary numbers, this probably doesn't make much sense.
 But by the end of this post, you'll come to appreciate this and many other awful developer jokes 🙂

-In this beginner's tutorial, we'll look at everything you need to know about number systems, especially binary and hexadecimal.
-I'll include relevant bits of code and real-life examples to help you appreciate the beauty of number systems.
+In this beginner's tutorial, we'll look at everything you need to know about the binary number system, but we'll also take a quick look at decimal and hexadecimal, as they're closely related.
+I'll include relevant bits of code and real-life examples to help you appreciate the beauty of binary.

 <!-- omit in toc -->
 ## Table of Contents